 - the anatomy and biomechanics of the pelvic floor

 - asana poses

 Are you ready to help your students overcome pelvic floor pain or incontinence issues?

 This training will give you the tools for success.

 Click the button below to purchase Teaching Yoga for the Pelvic Floor online training.

 I’m Allison Rissel,

 and I believe one good yoga teacher can change a life and create a community.

 My passion and inspiration for helping other yoga teachers is contagious and I harness this to inspire other yoga teachers to overcome self-doubt and burnout.
 I am dedicated to assisting yoga teachers to connect with their authenticity, enabling them to become powerful leaders of transformation in their yoga communities.

 I became a yoga teacher in 2006.
-In addition to my master’s degree in exercise physiology, I have completed over 2,000 hours of formal yoga and yoga therapy trainings.
+In addition to my master’s degree in exercise physiology, I have completed over 2,000 hours of formal yoga and yoga therapy trainings and am a C-IAYT yoga therapist.
 I use my knowledge and experience to guide yoga teachers along their yoga teacher journey, supporting them through the mental, spiritual, and physical challenges that they face.